 A few suggestions:

-Note that we mentioned pie crust above.
+Note that we mentioned the pie crust above.
 Lard (which is another name for bacon fat) is treasured by pastry chefs for the light, flaky pie crusts it produces.
 The only difference between bacon fat and lard is that bacon fat will taste of hickory or maple or whatever sort of wood smoke was used to cure it, whereas lard won't.

 Discarding Bacon Fat